tinkercademy-bootcamp/chat-project-aryan12cc/exercise-1/README.md

   - `-O0` - For no optimizations
   - `-DDEBUG` - Defines the macro `DEBUG` which may be used to conditionally compile debug-only code.
 - What about for release?
-  - `-O2` - Optimizes the code by eliminating redundant expressions and evaluating constant expressions at constant times.
+  - `-O2 (or -O3)` - Optimizes the code by eliminating redundant expressions and evaluating constant expressions at constant times.
   - `-DNDEBUG` - Defines `NDEBUG` which doesn't allow assertions.
 - What other kinds of build types are useful?
   - Maybe Debugging while Releasing might seem as an option for developers to know what is happening during the release.
 So there can be a `Debug + Release` build type, especially for Alpha / Beta testing.